Roam with Roni

 Adipose side up, excised tissue

-I was reasonably comfortable during and after the procedure, but by bedtime, the anesthetics wore off, and the swelling had become significant—nothing that a couple of Tylenol couldn’t handle.
-The discomfort lasted for about 36 hours as bruising developed and swelling persisted.
-Ice packs applied to the sites provided instant relief.
+Physically, I was reasonably comfortable both during and after the procedure.
+By bedtime, the anesthetics wore off and the sites swelled significantly.
+This was expected, and nothing a couple of Tylenol couldn’t handle.
+The discomfort was intermittent and lasted for only about 36 hours.
+Ice packs applied to the areas provided instant relief.